-Use your markers to write single numbers on each sticky note.
+Use a marker to write single numbers on each sticky note.
 I wrote each number from 0 to 10 twice.
-Arrange these sticky notes on either side of your circles.
+Arrange the sticky notes on either side of the circle.

-To play the game, have your child find pairs of sticky notes that equal ten and put them together in the circle.
-They may have a six and a four.
-Or, they may have a one and a nine.
+Children will find pairs of sticky notes that equal ten and put them together in the circle.
+Examples of free number bonds for 10 include 6/4, 9/1, 7/3.
 Keep going until all the sticky notes are matched up and in the center.

 The game goes quickly, but can be played time and time again until you take the paper off the wall.
-My girls enjoy the fact that you get to stand up and move while practicing math facts.
-I love the fact that they get excited to play and the more they play, the more they will memorize their what makes ten math facts.
+It’s a great way to stand up and move while practicing math facts.
+Children will be excited to play and the more they play, the more they will memorize pairs of ten.

 We can’t live without these!